Almost abelian pseudo-K\"ahler Lie algebras: Curvature of almost abelian pseudo-Kähler Lie algebras

 \begin{proof} Since $\frg$ is nilpotent, in particular unimodular, the metric $g$ is flat by Corollary \ref{cor:flat_almost_ab_pK}.
 Therefore, the flat torsion-free Levi-Civita connection $\nabla$ of $g$ defines a \emph{left-symmetric structure} on $\frg$.
 By the results of \cite{Segal92}, the completeness of $\nabla$ is equivalent to $\lambda\colon\frg\to\mathfrak{gl}(\frg)$, defined by $\lambda(X)=\nabla_X$, being a nilpotent endomorphism for every $X\in\frg$.
 By looking at Propositions \ref{prop:curvature_definite_g0} and \ref{prop:curvature_isotropic_h0} we see that this is the case. \end{proof}

-We conclude this section with the following observation.
-We have seen in Corollaries \ref{cor:flat_almost_ab_pK} and \ref{cor:completeness} that every pseudo-Kähler structure on a nilpotent almost abelian Lie algebra is flat and complete, so that the resulting pseudo-Riemannian manifolds are isometric.
-However, two pseudo-Kähler nilpotent almost abelian Lie algebras are not necessarily related by an isometric isomorphism.
-Indeed, consider the Lie algebra $\frg\cong\frh_{10}$ obtained in Example \ref{example:6d_nilpotent} by setting $a$ and $A$ to zero in \eqref{eq:D_zero_g0} and choosing $v\neq0$.
-Then $\nabla_{e_6}$ is nonzero; if $c_2=0$, then $\nabla_{e_i}=0$ for $i=1,\ldots,5$; but if $c_2\neq0$, then $\nabla_{e_5}$ is linearly independent with $\nabla_{e_6}$.
-Hence, the rank of the linear map $\nabla\colon\frg\to\mathfrak{gl}(\frg)$ is different in each case, so the corresponding metrics are not related by an isometric isomorphism (see also \cite[Proposition 3.9]{CFU04}).
+\begin{remark} It was shown in \cite{AABRW25} that complex structures on a nilpotent almost abelian Lie algebra are unique up to isomorphism.
+However, pseudo-Kähler structures on a nilpotent almost abelian Lie algebra are not unique up to isometric isomorphism.
+Indeed, consider the pseudo-K\"ahler Lie algebras obtained by setting $a$ and $A$ to zero in \eqref{eq:D_zero_g0} and choosing $v\neq0$.
+As observed in Example~\ref{example:6d_nilpotent}, the resulting Lie algebras are isomorphic to $\frh_{10}$.
+However, Proposition~\ref{prop:curvature_isotropic_h0} shows that if $c_2=0$, then $\nabla_{e_i}=0$ for $i=1,\ldots,5$; but if $c_2\neq0$, then $\nabla_{e_5}$ is linearly independent with $\nabla_{e_6}$.
+Hence, the rank of the linear map $\nabla\colon\frg\to\mathfrak{gl}(\frg)$ is different in each case, so the corresponding metrics are not related by an isometric isomorphism (see also \cite[Proposition 3.9]{CFU04}). \end{remark}

-\begin{remark} The non-uniqueness of the pseudo-Kähler structure on a nilpotent almost abelian Lie algebra contrasts with the fact that a complex structure on a nilpotent almost abelian Lie algebra is unique if it exists, as shown in \cite{AABRW25}. \end{remark}
+\begin{remark} We have seen in Corollaries \ref{cor:flat_almost_ab_pK} and \ref{cor:completeness} that every pseudo-Kähler structure on a nilpotent almost abelian Lie algebra is flat and complete, so that the resulting pseudo-Riemannian manifolds are isometric.
+Therefore, the non-uniqueness observed in Remark~\ref{remark:nonuniqueness} depends on the fact that one only considers isometries that respect the Lie algebra structure. \end{remark}